VibhayB/projects/Service_Bazaar/ReadME.md

 # Service Bazaar - Cross-Platform Service Marketplace

 ## Overview
 Service Bazaar is a comprehensive cross-platform mobile application developed using React Native, designed to connect users with service providers (workers) for various services and to manage supply purchases.
-The platform includes real-time booking, location-based provider filtering, a secure payment gateway, and a full e-commerce module for supplies.
+The platform includes real-time booking, location-based provider filtering, and a full e-commerce module for supplies.

 ## Technology Stack